-In 2014, corporate performance was measured using targets related to various health and safety, financial, operational, pace of project development and marketing achievements.
-In assessing the degree to which the targets were achieved, the Compensation Committee considered that in 2014 the Corporation:
+In 2015, corporate performance was measured using targets related to various health and safety, financial, operational, pace of project development and marketing achievements.
+There were fewer project development goals in 2015 than in prior years due to reductions in the capital spending program.
+In assessing the degree to which the targets were achieved, the Compensation Committee considered that in 2015 the Corporation:

-1. Reached design capacity for Christina Lake Phase 2B seven months after first oil production; Outperformed 2.
-Exceeded original 2014 production guidance of 60,000 to 65,000 barrels per day and further increased the guidance range by 8%, to 65,000 to 70,000 barrels per day, after actual production exceeded the upper limit of the original range; Outperformed 3.
-Produced an average of 71,186 barrels per day, which exceeded the upper limit of the revised guidance of 65,000 to 70,000 barrels per day, and representing more than a 100% increase over 2013 average barrels per day production; Outperformed 4.
-Reduced non-energy operating costs (1) (as defined below) to \$8.02 per barrel, being at the low end of the Corporation's guidance of \$8.00 to \$10.00 per barrel; Performed 5.
-Attained commercial deployment of MEG's proprietary eMSAGP on all original well pads; Outperformed 6.
-Achieved lost time incident frequency and reportable incident frequency for both employees and contractors at levels that met or exceeded MEG's internal targets, which were based on CAPP industry standards; Performed 7.
-Did not exceed the performance of the S&P/TSX Energy Index; Underperformed 8.
-Achieved the Corporation's project development milestones with respect to the RISER initiatives; and Performed/ Outperformed 9.
-Substantially achieved marketing goals with respect to advancement of MEG's hub and spoke marketing strategy.
-Performed
+1. Produced an average of 80,025 barrels per day, which fell within the target guidance range of 78,000 to 82,000 barrels per day, and represented a 12% increase over 2014 average barrels per day production; Achieved 2.
+Reduced non-energy operating costs (1) (as defined below) to \$6.54 per barrel, being below the low end of the Corporation's revised guidance range of \$7.30 to \$9.30 per barrel; (2) Outperformed 3.
+Achieved lost time incident frequency and reportable incident frequency for both employees and contractors at levels that met or exceeded MEG's internal targets, which were based on CAPP industry standards; Achieved 4.
+Did not exceed the performance of the S&P/TSX Energy Index; Underperformed 5.
+Achieved the Corporation's project development milestones with respect to completing construction of "P" pad; and Achieved 6.
+Obtained regulatory approval from the Alberta Energy Regulator for construction of a Diluent Removal Facility.
+Achieved